-9. Amendment and Repeal
+9. Amendment and Abolishment

-This Policy may be amended or repealed by the Board of Directors of the Company.
-Notwithstanding the foregoing, the General Manager of the Corporate Planning Department may approve minor amendments to the Policy.
+Amendments to and abolition of this Policy shall be determined by the Board of Directors of Tokio Marine Holdings.
+The General Manager, Head of the Corporate Planning Department, however, may execute minor amendments.

 2. Fundamental Views on Eliminating Anti-Social Factions and Groups